Jihad Rehab: Story

-Out of more than 150 prisoners she spoke with, only a handful agreed to be in the film.
+Out of more than 150 prisoners she interviewed, only a handful agreed to be in the film.
 “Then something serendipitous happened.”
-Smaker discovered a group of Yemenis, whose country she had spent five years in learning Arabic and working.
-“So I went in and sat down, and I started talking in the thickest Yemeni accent I could muster.
-And as soon as I started speaking, their heads all popped up, like, What the fuck?
-There’s this white woman speaking our mother tongue.”
-After talking to her for several hours, three of the nine Yemenis agreed to talk with her individually.
+Smaker discovered a group of nine men from Yemen, where she had spent five years learning Arabic and working. “...I started talking in the thickest Yemeni accent I could muster.
+And as soon as I started speaking, their heads all popped up, like, 'What the fuck?
+There’s this white woman speaking our mother tongue.'”
+After several hours of discussion with her, three of the Yemenis agreed to talk with her individually.
 (Smaker and Journalist Graeme Wood believe her good fortune also makes it highly unlikely her subjects were planted by the Saudi government.)

 The men "opened their lives to her, speaking of their youthful attraction" to Al Qaeda and the Taliban, "of torture endured, and of regrets".